SOCRA-EPITA-SIGL-2024/database/postgresql/README.md

 You will use the [COPY](https://www.postgresql.org/docs/12/sql-copy.html) command of postgres to import some data that we provided you with.

 > Note: All test data lives under this `scripts/data` folder.
-> It's a split / generated data based on an from [french's gouvernement open dataset](https://www.data.gouv.fr/fr/).
-The original dataset for this workshop is ["produit sude de france"](./utils/produits-sud-de-france.csv)
-> We generated fake customer and customer addresses by sampling random geo location in a 250km radius from Dijon, France.
-Those positions are necessary for the computation of the carbon tax (based on the distance between producer address and customer address).
-We wrote [a python3 script to generate those random geo locations](./utils/generate-customer-addresses.py)
-> Same for product discounts, we just randomly attributed discounts on 20% of the products.
-We wrote [another python3 script to generate fake discounts](./utils/generate-discounts.py)

 Load data from CSV files into `socarotte` database:

 ```sh
 # From postgresql/
 # execute the SQL script to import data from CSV files (see. scripts/load-data.sql)